osmberlin/www.osm-verkehrswende.org/README.md

 - Create a new project folder in `/pages`
 - Update the project slug in `pages/PROJECT/posts/[...slug].astro`
-- Add the project slug to `content/config.ts`
+- Add the project via Keystatic in `src/content/projects/index.json`
-- Add the project config to `projectConfigs.const.ts`
+- (The project keys will be [extractd automatically](keystatic/scripts/README.md).)